vdclab/vdclab-wiki/UCSC-AGB.md

 - Can create account and save sessions on database
 - Focus is genome browser, but contains easy to use tools for archaea
 - Can browse for NCBI-coding genes, tRNA-scan, and annotated RNA genes
+- No many archaea, but worth checking for those that are present

 ## Citation